 Pewter takes little effort to ensure its beauty and appreciation.

-On Satin or non-polished pewter small scratches may be removed by lightly rubbing the surface with #0000 steel wool.
+On Satin or Scratch finished pewter, small scratches may be removed by lightly rubbing the surface with #0000 steel wool.
 Be sure to go with the grain.
 Try on an inconspicuous spot first.

-Bright or Polished pewter with small scratches may have to be returned to the factory of origin for re-buffing.
+On Bright or Polished finish pewter, with small scratches may have to be returned to the factory of origin for re-buffing.

 Sunshine Polishing Cloths